Angelica Mesiti

 18 March – 30 August 2026

-In an era shaped by digital media, Reverb draws attention to physical forms of human communication.
+In an era shaped by digital media, Reverb draws attention to alternative forms of human communication.
 The exhibition brings together five video works by the Australian, Paris based artist Angelica Mesiti who combines different disciplines in poetic ways.
 The works illustrate the enchantment of the everyday and show how cultural traditions, rituals, music and sounds shape identity and foster community.

 Angelica Mesiti, The Rites of When (video still), 2024, 7-channel HD video installation © 2026 ProLitteris, Zurich; Copyright the artist